 - 1. A re-assessment shall be completed annually, or as clinically indicated, prior to the expiration of the current Individual Plan of Service (IPOS). - 2.
 Re-assessment shall be completed in preparation for review of, updates to, and/or development of a new IPOS as clinically appropriate and in accordance with the choices and preferences of the person served.
 This may include, as needed, a preliminary plan of service to provide necessary services and supports for up to sixty (60) days while the full plan is developed. - 3.
 The re-assessment shall: - a.
 Review the initial assessment, updating and documenting where appropriate all current information within the categories as outlined in this policy - b.
-Document the need for continued services c.
-Document status changes from previous intake/annual assessments

-F. Updated Assessment

-An updated assessment shall be completed at any point in which a person served is released from a psychiatric inpatient unit, specialized nursing facility, or other more intensive care facility due to a need for a higher level of care.
+Document the need for continued services - c.
+Document status changes from previous intake/annual assessments intensive care facility following a long-term stay (30 days or more) due to a need for a higher level of care.
 At such a time the following shall occur:

+E. Updated Assessment

+An updated assessment shall be completed at any point in which a person served is released from a psychiatric inpatient unit, specialized nursing facility, or other more